-This Chapter establishes procedures for renewing vested Use Permits Use Permits that were originally granted with a limited term.
+This Chapter establishes procedures for renewing vested Use Permits.

-This Chapter shall apply to all renewals of vested Use Permits. that were originally granted with a limited term and remain in full force and effect.
-Vested Use Permits that have been granted with a limited term remain in full force and effect until such time as they expire, pursuant to Subsection 22.48.050.C or are revoked pursuant to Chapter 22.120 (Use Permit Revocations).
+This Chapter shall apply to all renewals of vested Use Permits.
+Vested Use Permits remain in full force and effect until such time as they are revoked pursuant to Chapter 22.120 (Use Permit Revocations).
 Use Permits that are granted in perpetuity do not require renewal.